Alien-AV/gangster-game/PLAN.md

   - Introduce equipment as cards that can be assigned to gangsters or stacks.
   - Equipment modifies relevant stats (e.g., +Face, +Fist, +Brain, +Meat) while attached.

-- Reduce flickering on the main screen and unneeded reload after actions that breaks animations.

 - Actions locked behind stat requirements.
   - Disagreeable owner can't be intimidated by gangster with Fist < 3 - forcing the boss to hire specialized gangster.